engineyard/ey-docs/README.md

 4. Generate the site and start a local server (This will take a minute.
 Don't fret.)

-        gollum-site generate   # Will generate the files gollum-site serve      # Will start the gollum-site server
+        rake generate   # Will generate the files rake serve      # Will start the gollum-site server

+		rake dev		# Generate and run the gollum site in development mode

 5. Navigate to <http://localhost:8000/Home.html> (Default) to access a fully-functional copy of the EY Docs.